Dipluridae: Taxonomy

 The family Dipluridae was first erected in 1889 by Eugène Simon.
 A major study of the Mygalomorphae by Robert Raven in 1985 characterized the Dipluridae on morphological grounds, in particular the possession of long and widely spaced spinnerets.
 Raven divided the family into four subfamilies: Diplurinae, Euagrinae, Ischnothelinae and Masteriinae.
 Molecular phylogenetic studies from 1993 onwards showed that with Raven's circumscription, Dipluridae was not monophyletic, with the subfamilies Ischnothelinae and Euagrinae only very distantly related to Diplurinae.
 Accordingly, in 2020, Opatova et al. restricted Dipluridae to Diplurinae and Masteriinae, and elevated the subfamilies Ischnothelinae and Euagrinae to the families Ischnothelidae and Euagridae.
 The genus Microhexura was removed from its former placement in Euagrinae and placed in a separate family, Microhexuridae.

 The family Dipluridae is most closely related to the Cyrtaucheniidae, and is placed in the "Nemesioidina" clade of 'advanced' mygalomorph families:

 Genera

-As of October 2025, this family includes eight genera:
+As of January 2026, this family includes eight genera and 154 species: